- 22

 A06:2021 — Vulnerable and Outdated Components

-Using libraries, frameworks, or plugins with known vulnerabilities or outdated versions that are no longer supported — a favorite attack vector because ready-made exploits are available.
+Using libraries, frameworks, or plugins with known vulnerabilities (read real case studies at Node.js Supply Chain Attack 2025-2026) or outdated unsupported versions — a favorite attack vector because ready-made exploits exist.

 A07:2021 — Identification and Authentication Failures

-The login system has weaknesses such as allowing weak passwords, no rate limiting (unlimited brute force attempts), no support for Two-Factor Authentication (2FA), or sessions that never expire.
+The login system has vulnerabilities such as allowing weak passwords, no rate limiting (unlimited brute force attempts), no support for Two-Factor Authentication (2FA), or sessions that never expire.

 A08:2021 — Software and Data Integrity Failures